Mostly Sunny With a High Near 56

 Tonight

-Sunny, with a high near 51.
-Northeast wind 7 to 10 mph becoming west northwest in the afternoon.
+Partly cloudy, with a low around 33.
+West northwest wind 8 to 10 mph becoming south in the evening.

 Saturday